urbanopt/geojson-modelica-translator/README.rst

 Architecture Overview
 ---------------------

-The GMT is designed to enable "easy" swapping of building loads, district systems, and newtork topologies.
+The GMT is designed to enable "easy" swapping of building loads, district systems, and network topologies.
 Some of these functionalities are more developed than others, for instance swapping building loads between Spawn and RC models (using TEASER) is fleshed out; however, swapping between a first and fifth generation heating system has yet to be fully implemented.